 Speaking

-An energetic and engaging speaker, Frances Kai-Hwa Wang can address a number of different multicultural parenting, Asian American identity, and Chinese culture topics.
-She uses a variety of sources, from historical events to pop culture, with multimedia technology and cute toys and costumes too to keep things lively and fun.
+An energetic and engaging speaker, Frances Kai-Hwa Wang can address a number of different diversity, race, social justice activism, media, Asian Pacific American history and identity, multicultural parenting, and Chinese culture topics.
+She uses a variety of sources, from historical events to pop culture, with multimedia technology and cute toys to keep things lively and fun.
+The focus often comes back to practical strategies and calls to action.

 Multicultural Toolbox--Strategies for Raising our Children with Culture(s) and Pride